MONTHLY GARDENING TIPS

 Lawn Care

 • Deal with those dandelions now, before they spread their seeds!
 Spot spray or pull them, and be sure to remove as much of the taproot as possible.
-See more: How to Get Rid of Dandelions.
+See more in: How to Get Rid of Dandelions.

 • If it's growing, you can mow it!
 Set your mower to medium height to avoid cutting off more than 30% at a time.
-Remember, the height of the grass generally equals the depth of the roots, so keeping grass a little longer helps build a strong support system.
+Longer grass encourages deeper roots, which means a stronger, more resilient lawn.

 Indoor plants